randy3k/SendCode/README.md

    Make sure the corresponding program is opened when you are sending the text.

-### Custom Keybind
+### Custom Keybinds

 It is fairly easy to create your own keybinds for commands which you frequently use.
-For example, the following keybind run the changing working directory command for R, Python and Julia.
+For example, the following keybinds execute changing working directory commands for R, Python and Julia.

 ```json
 [